jburrows82/llmcord/README.md

     This feature requires `searxng_base_url` and API keys for the grounding Gemini model to be configured.
 - **PDF Attachment Processing**:
     - When using Gemini models (with vision/file capabilities enabled), PDF attachments are sent directly to the model.
-    - For other models, text is extracted from PDF attachments using `pypdfium2` and appended to your query.
+    - For other models, text is extracted from PDF attachments using `PyMuPDF` and appended to your query.
 - **Image URL Processing**: If you include direct URLs to images (e.g., `https://example.com/image.png`) in your message text, the bot will attempt to download these images and treat them as if they were attached directly, making them available to vision models or Google Lens.

 ### Robust Rate Limit Handling